Akurganow/gatsby-starter/README.md

     ├── LICENSE
     ├── package-lock.json
     ├── package.json
-    ├── README.md
-    └── yarn.lock
+    └── README.md

+  1. **`/.storybook`**:

-  1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+  2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

   2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+  3.  **`/scripts`**: This directory will contain additional code for configs.

+  4.  **`/static`**: This directory will contain static files that will be copied to the root folder after build.

+  5.  **`/types`**: This directory will contain prop-types declarations.

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  6.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+  7.  **`.editorconfig`**: This is a configuration file for [EditorConfig](https://editorconfig.org/).
+EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.

+  8.  **`.browserslistrc`**: This is a configuration file for [Browserslist](https://github.com/browserslist/browserslist).
+The config to share target browsers and Node.js versions between different front-end tools.

-  4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+  9.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+  10.  **`.eslintrc.js`**: This is a configuration file for [ESLint](https://eslint.org/).
+ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

+  11.  **`.stylelintrc`**: This is a configuration file for [Stylelint](https://stylelint.io/).
+A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.

-  5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+  12.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-  6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+  13.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-  7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+  14.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-  8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+  15.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

+  16.  **`postcss.config.js`**: This is a configuration file for [PostCSS](https://postcss.org/).
+PostCSS is a tool for transforming styles with JS plugins.

-  9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+  17.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
+  18.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-  11.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  19.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.
+  20.  **`README.md`**: A text file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby